EstherSlabbert/tech230_AWS/aws_ec2_instances_and_ami.md

 ![app_in_background](app_in_bg.png)

 8. On AWS change the Security group to include a custom access to port 3000, for all 0.0.0.0.
+You can also change the SSH rule to only accept your IP.

 ![inbound rule](inbound_rule_3000.png)

 10. Use the public IP address to navigate to the deployed webpage.

+### Make an AMI for the running app

+1. While the EC2 instance for running the app is running follow the steps to create the AMI but this time create an image.

+2. To check it use the Public IP address in your web browser, then add ':3000' and it should show the Sparta Provisioning Test Page from the running app.